organisciak/dissertation/document/1_intro.md

 <!-- Scoping -->

-\newthought{This work focuses on} a particular type of crowd production -- metadata about existing information objects -- and a particular form of collection: microtasks in paid crowd platforms.
+\newthought{This work is scoped}  to a particular type of crowd production  -- metadata about existing information objects -- and a particular form of collection: microtasks in paid crowd platforms.
 These are viewed in the space of subjective and objective types of tasks.

 It is important to stay aware of the broader space of crowdsourcing and how characteristics of paid microtasks generalize to it.